Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Rather than pinching it, he took her hand and studied the three ragged scar lines that ran from her elbow to her wrist and up the back of her hand to the knuckle.
 Hunter teeth were scalpel-sharp, and would have cut cleanly if they had sliced across her arm rather than raking along it.
 As it was, the marks were there to stay.

 She hesitated and bit a lip.
-"Please… don’t."
+"Please... don’t."

 He let go of her hand again.
 "Sorry."

-"It’s okay, I just… don’t like them."
+"It’s okay, I just... don’t like them."

 Julian looked at her arm again.
 "If it helps." he replied.
 "I like them."